Buck-a-beer: Implementation

 In early August 2018, Doug Ford held a press conference at Barley Days brewery in Picton, Ontario, to announce the official launch of the policy.
 The government would be lowering the minimum price of a can or bottle of beer from $1.25 to $1, beginning on 27 August 2018.
 Companies would not be required to lower their prices and the change would not be applied to draft beer.
 The change in minimum price additionally did not include bottle deposits.
-As well, the government would give away prime shelf space in LCBO stores and adverts in the LCBO magazine to breweries that participated in the programme.
+As well, the government would give away prime shelf space in Liquor Control Board of Ontario (LCBO) stores and adverts in the LCBO magazine to breweries that participated in the programme.

 At the press conference, Ford defended the policy from critics, stating that "All I heard everywhere I went was buck-a-beer, buck-a-beer, buck-a-beer.
 So sometimes the media, ourselves even, we live in a bubble and you don’t realize some of the kitchen table issues people want to get done."
 A protest was held outside the brewery that day, demonstrating against Ford's government's repeal of the sex-ed curriculum, a broken campaign promise to continue the basic income pilot, as well as the cancellation of a local wind farm.